+34 664 642 904

-ES / EN
+EN

 10 reasons why you should visit the Royal Palace of Madrid

 The Royal Palace of Madrid is one of Spain's most visited monuments and an essential stop on your Madrid visit.
 Built in the 18th century by the Bourbon dynasty, it is Western Europe's largest royal palace.
 It covers an area of 135,000 m² and houses 3,418 rooms, nearly double the size of Buckingham Palace in London or the Palace of Versailles in Paris.
-If you want to know why it is a must-visit with Walker Tours, keep reading.
+If you want to know why it is a must-visit with Pancho Tours, keep reading.

 1FTC-Palacio Real